mholt/timeliner/README.md

 These are the basic steps for getting set up:

 1. Create a `timeliner.toml` config file (if any data sources require authentication)
-2. Add your data source accounts to your timeline
+2. Add your data source accounts
 3. Begin filling your timeline!

 All items are associated with an account from whence they come.
 Even if a data source doesn't have the concept of accounts, Timeliner still has to think there is one.